Personal Iniquity

 God’s Foreknowledge

-God chose to love us in eternity past despite his foreknowledge about all our imperfections.
-Nothing we do, think or say will ever change his mind.
+God chose to love us in eternity past despite his foreknowledge of all our imperfections.
+Nothing we will think, say, or do will ever alter his affection toward us.